-If you have completed 1,500 hours supervised internship experience, had your doctoral degree in an applied psychology conferred, and are enrolled in a postdoctoral supervised experience program, you may qualify for a supervised temporary license.
+If you have completed 1,500 hours supervised internship experience, had your doctoral degree in an applied psychology conferred, and are enrolled in a postdoctoral supervised experience program that meets the requirements in A.R.S. § 32-2071(G) you may qualify for a supervised temporary license.
 The supervised temporary license is optional and not required to participate in a postdoctoral supervised experience program per A.R.S. § 32-2075(A)(6).

 Go to the Applicant Portal to apply online for the Supervised Temporary License and to sit for the EPPP

 You do not have to live in Arizona to be licensed in Arizona with this application pathway.
 See the three types of credentials accepted by the Board when applying by credential, below.

 - Issued under A.R.S. § 32-2071.01: Requirements for licensure; remediation; credentials